Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 `Two Approaches to Quantizing to 6 values
 <https://wiki.blender.org/index.php/File:Manual-Compositing-Node-Math_ColorBand>`__

-To accomplish this quantization of an image to 256 possible values, let's use the set {6, 6, 7}.
+To accomplish this quantization of an image to 256 possible values, let us use the set {6, 6, 7}.
 To split up a continuous range of values between 0 and 1 (the full Red spectrum) into 6 values, we need to construct an algorithm or function that takes any input value but only puts out 6 possible values, as illustrated by the image to the right.